daljitdokal/aws-certifications/README.md

 #### AWS Route 53
 Amazon Route 53 is a DNS web service.
 It gives developers and businesses a reliable way to route end users to internet applications hosted in AWS.

+## Module 5
+### Instance stores and Amazon Elastic Block Store (Amazon EBS)
+#### Amazon Virtual Private Cloud (Amazon VPC)
+Amazon Elastic Block Store (Amazon EBS) is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.
+If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.

+#### Amazon EBS snapshots
+An EBS snapshot is an incremental backup.
+This means that the first backup taken of a volume copies all the data.
+For subsequent backups, only the blocks of data that have changed since the most recent snapshot are saved.

+Incremental backups are different from full backups, in which all the data in a storage volume copies each time a backup occurs.
+The full backup includes data that has not changed since the most recent backup.

+### Amazon Simple Storage Service (Amazon S3)
+Amazon Simple Storage Service (Amazon S3) is a service that provides object-level storage.
+Amazon S3 stores data as objects in buckets.

+You can upload any type of file to Amazon S3, such as images, videos, text files, and so on.
+For example, you might use Amazon S3 to store backup files, media files for a website, or archived documents.
+Amazon S3 offers unlimited storage space.
+The maximum file size for an object in Amazon S3 is 5 TB.

+When you upload a file to Amazon S3, you can set permissions to control visibility and access to it.
+You can also use the Amazon S3 versioning feature to track changes to your objects over time

+Note:
+S3: Upload file as whole, web enable and best for static web hosting, EC2 is not required.

+EBS: Upload file as only updated part i.e. not re-upload 8-GB video if you just updated one part of the video.
+EC2 is required.

+### Amazon Relational Database Service (Amazon RDS)
+Amazon Relational Database Service (Amazon RDS) is a service that enables you to run relational databases in the AWS Cloud.

+#### Amazon Aurora - SQL
+Amazon Aurora is an enterprise-class relational database.
+It is compatible with MySQL and PostgreSQL relational databases.
+It is up to five times faster than standard MySQL databases and up to three times faster than standard PostgreSQL databases.

+#### Amazon DynamoDB - NoSQL
+Amazon DynamoDB is a key-value database service.
+It delivers single-digit millisecond performance at any scale.
+- Serverless and managed
+- Nonrelational databases: In a nonrelational database, you create tables.
+A table is a place where you can store and query data.
+Nonrelational databases are sometimes referred to as “NoSQL databases” because they use structures other than rows and columns to organize data.
+One type of structural approach for nonrelational databases is key-value pairs.
+With key-value pairs, data is organized into items (keys), and items have attributes (values).
+You can think of attributes as being different features of your data.

+#### Amazon Redshift - Warehousing service
+Amazon Redshift is a data warehousing service that you can use for big data analytics.
+It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.

+#### AWS Database Migration Service (AWS DMS)
+AWS Database Migration Service (AWS DMS) enables you to migrate relational databases, nonrelational databases, and other types of data stores.